 1. What is Gyoza?

-Gyoza is typically a ground meat and vegetable mix that is wrapped in a thin dough with the edges pinched together.
+Gyoza is typically made with a ground meat and vegetable mix that is wrapped in a thin dough with the edges pinched together.

-Gyoza is almost always served with a soya dipping sauce that can also include vinegar, garlic, ginger, rice wine, hot sauce, and sesame oil.
-Because they’re so easy to eat, just give them a little dip and then pop them into your mouth, you may find that you’ve eaten a lot more than you expected!
+The Japanese dumpling is always served with a soya dipping sauce that may also be mixed with vinegar, garlic, ginger, rice wine, hot sauce or sesame oil.
+Gyoza is light and easy to eat, so you may find that you’ve eaten more than you thought!

 2. How many calories in 100g Gyoza?